manish-shukla01/apptosendeventhubmessage/readme.md

 ## Super simple app to send test messages to Eventhub

+I have run across scenarios where i had to quickly do some POC for event processing for event hub events. e.g. Databricks/HDI Spark structured streaming, ADX connection to eventhub etc.  I wrote a small piece of code to send messages but i used it a few times so thought would share if someone wants.

 ### Config changes

 1. Please change .env file so event hub connection string can be set correctly.